 - Click Update.

 CNAME Records are applied immediately but may take up to 2 hours to propagate across the Internet.
-If you have created your CNAME Records and have seen no change, please wait for this propagation.
-Otherwise, it is advised that you contact us.
+If you have created your CNAME Records and have seen no change, please wait for this propagation to complete.
+Otherwise, it is advised that you contact our 24/7 customer support.

 Fantastic...Thank you for your feedback =)